 Range = Maximum Value – Minimum Value

 This calculation yields a single number that indicates the distance between the extreme values in the dataset.
-For example, if you have a dataset of exam scores ranging from 60 to 95, the range would be 95 – 60 = 35.
-This means that the scores span an interval of 35 points.
+Here's one way to look at it: if you have a dataset of exam scores ranging from 60 to 95, the range would be 95 – 60 = 35.
+On the flip side, this means that the scores span an interval of 35 points.
 The simplicity of this calculation makes the range an accessible tool for quickly gauging variability without requiring complex statistical knowledge.

 Comprehensive Overview: The Nuances and Applications of Range

 The concept of range extends beyond a simple calculation; it's a fundamental tool in various fields.
-To fully appreciate its utility, let's delve into the definitions, scientific basis, historical context, and practical applications of the range.
+To fully appreciate its utility, let's break down the definitions, scientific basis, historical context, and practical applications of the range.

 Definition and Scientific Foundation